Saturday November 10, 2018 | 8.00a-5.30p

-Poly Q is for those who are queer, trans or gender nonconforming interested in, curious about or practicing polyamory.
-Openly discuss experience, learn from others and get to know some folks who may identify the same way!
+Poly Q is for those who are queer, trans, or gender nonconforming interested in or curious about or practicing polyamory.
+Openly discuss experience, learn from others, and get to know some folks who may identify the same way!

 QTPOC stands for queer, trans people of color.
-This caucus will provide a safe and open space for people of color who are trans queer or gender non-conforming who need support from other qtpocs who understand their struggle. genderevolution is delighted to offer our QTPOC family a secure place to share their stories and feel welcome in public spaces.
+This caucus will provide space for people of color who are trans queer or gender non-conforming who need support from other QTPOCs who understand their struggle. genderevolution is delighted to offer our QTPOC family a secure place to share their stories and feel welcome in public spaces.
 The importance of acceptance to those who are marginalized within an already oppressed community is imperative.
-We hope to see you there!

 Your presentation/workshop topic/title.
 Do you have co-presenters?
 Are you or your co-presenter(s) trained, certified, or degreed in your presentation topic?
 How would you like your room set up.
 Do you have any AV needs beyond projection.